-- Uptake of virtual clinics. - New build capital projects targeting BREEAM Excellent certification. - Increase in agile working and staff working from home. - The installation of LED Lighting across the Trust. - The establishment of a Sustainability Steering Group and a Theatre and Maternity Sustainability Working Group.
+- Uptake of virtual clinics. - New build capital projects targeting BREEAM Excellent certification. - Increase in agile working and staff working from home. - The installation of LED Lighting across the Trust. - The establishment of a Clinical Sustainability Group that the working groups within Theatres, Academy, Endoscopy and ED feed into.